Why I Am a Rabble Rouser in Psychological Science

 And if the most eminent won’t lead the way, who will?

-You who, regardless of your our own personal politics, are revolted by the discrimination and even harassment that some people receive in the field because of their political views or contrarian scientific positions; and who are young enough to still be inspired by the vision of a psychological science that, however imperfect we all may be, aspires, and works really hard, to produce actual truths, rather than ideology masquerading as science.
+You who, regardless of your our own personal politics, are revolted by the discrimination and even harassment that some people receive in the field because of their political views or contrarian scientific positions; and who are young enough to still be inspired by the vision of a psychological science that, however imperfect we all may be, aspire and work really hard to produce actual truths rather than ideology masquerading as science.

 - Self-fulfilling prophecies were powerful sources of social problems.

 - Stereotypes were inaccurate and profoundly biased judgments.

 - Human social judgment was a menagerie of errors and biases.

 I didn’t doubt any of that.
 I wanted to understand it, build on it, use that understanding to make individuals’ lives better and maybe help ameliorate social problems.